peculater/casebox-compose/README.md

 2a.
 When it asks if you want to reindex your new core, hop into the mysql container and run `GRANT ALL PRIVILEGES ON cb_name-of-the-core.* to 'casebox';`.
 Then say Yes to reindexing the core.
 3. Head to http://127.0.0.1:8000/name-of-the-core-from-step-2 .
 Login is "root" with a password you set in step 2.

+## For to make it usable outside of local dev
+1. Update ServerName in nossl_casebox.conf to the externally visible hostname of your instance.
+Throw some ServerAliases in there if needed.
+2. Update the database passwords to something not terrible.

 ## Not done
 1. Email.
 Almost certainly will error.
 2. Cron.
 I haven't tried to get that going.